eficode-academy/jenkins-katas/labs/02-editing-your-pipeline.md

 Currently the Replay feature is not available using the Blue Ocean ui, so we use the classic ui.

 * Select a previously completed run in the build history.
-* In the upper right corner click the 'exit' icon labelled 'Go to classic'.
+* In the upper right corner click the 'exit' icon labeled 'Go to classic'.
 * You should now have a different ui showing the same build.
 * Click **Replay** in the left menu.
 * You can now make changes to the pipeline code.
-* Make modifications to the buttom of the `build app` stage: first list the contents of the workspace, then use the `deleteDir()` keyword to delete the workspace, and finally list the content again after the deletion, to verify that they were deleted.
+* Make modifications to the button of the `build app` stage: first list the contents of the workspace, then use the `deleteDir()` keyword to delete the workspace, and finally list the content again after the deletion, to verify that they were deleted.
-    * If you get stuck figuring out the declarative syntax, see the folloing section `Getting help from Jenkins`.
+    * If you get stuck figuring out the declarative syntax, see the following section `Getting help from Jenkins`.
 * Click **Run**.
 * Check the results of changes